-3. To build on the rising status of HR and OD
+3. To build on the rising status of HR and Organization Development

 4. To play a vital role in leading through complexity

-5. To establish OD and HR as creators of business value
+5. To establish Organization Development and HR as creators of business value

 While it’s implicit that we’ll be driving business value if we take our opportunities, I think it’s worth saying anyway.
-The opportunity to build more future-ready and sustainable organisations, perhaps with new ways of defining value, is a challenge that most OD practitioners would readily accept.
+The opportunity to build more future-ready and sustainable organisations, perhaps with new ways of defining value, is a challenge that most Organization Development practitioners would readily accept.

 Now that you’re ready to step up, let’s just take a moment to consider some of the challenges that come with these opportunities.

 Between Covid-19 and Brexit, there are still many immediate, operational issues for most businesses to work through.
 This may prevent stakeholders from thinking ahead.
 Many Organization Development professionals either hold some operational HR responsibilities or will have them on during the pandemic.
 These demands won’t just disappear, creating a tension that you and your colleagues will need to manage carefully.

 2. Dealing with inertia

 It might seem a strange thing to say when so many people responded well to the immediate challenge of COVID-19, but I believe that there is a real risk of inertia.
 Initially, people may find it difficult to engage with the uncertainty that lies ahead and be more comfortable ‘fixing problems’ in the present.
 Later, when there’s less of an obvious existential threat, there may be a new risk, as tired and frayed people want to relax.

 The point at which things seem to be calming down could be when your organisation will benefit most from re-evaluating and renewing its sense of purpose.